 Cloudflare is designed to accelerate and secure any website.
 Our system works somewhat like a Content Delivery Network (CDN), but is designed to be much easier to setup and configure.

 To explain how the system works, imagine you have a website (allen.com) and it's running a web server with the IP address of 22.214.171.124.
 Before Cloudflare, if someone typed your website's domain (allen.com) into their browser, the first thing that visitor's computer would do is send a query to the DNS system and get back your web server's IP address (126.96.36.199).

 In order to make Cloudflare easy to set up, we take advantage of how this basic function of the Internet works.
 Rather than having you add hardware, install software, or change your code, we have you designate two Cloudflare nameservers as the authoritative nameservers for your domain (e.g., bob.ns.cloudflare.com and sara.ns.cloudflare.com).
 You make this change with the registrar from which you bought your domain (e.g., GoDaddy, Network Solutions, Register.com, etc.).

 Designating Cloudflare as your authoritative nameservers doesn't change anything about your website.
 Your registrar remains your registrar, your hosting provider remains your hosting provider, and so on.
 However, because we are your authoritative nameserver, we can begin cleaning and accelerating your web traffic.

-To make this happen we use a network routing technology called Anycast (and some other fancy tricks) to route initial DNS lookups for your domain to a Cloudflare data center closest to the visitor.
-We have data centers around the world and we’re growing every month.
-The data center that receives the request returns an answer in the form of an IP address (e.g., 22.214.171.124), which directs all the visitor's subsequent requests to the best data center for them.
+To make this happen, we use a network technology called Anycast to route initial DNS lookups for your domain to the Cloudflare data center closest to the visitor.
+The data center that receives the request returns an answer in the form of a Cloudflare IP address (e.g. 188.8.131.52) instead of your web server’s IP address, which directs all the visitor’s subsequent requests to the best Cloudflare data center for them.

 Read more about Cloudflare at our blog.